Databases & Tools

 - CARD*Shark & Staging server, amr.mcmaster.ca

-The Mcarthur Lab uses both command line and Galaxy for a variety of bioinformatics analyses, with a focus on next-generation sequencing data such as RNA-Seq, ChIP-Seq, etc. All Galaxy users must join the Galaxy Repository as this is the central resource for bug reports, issue tracking, documentation, and data/software requests.
+The Mcarthur Lab uses the command line for a variety of bioinformatics analyses, with a focus on next-generation sequencing data such as RNA-Seq, ChIP-Seq, etc.

 Other Servers & Resources

-- General linux bioinformatics server, uppsala.mcmaster.ca (SSH, VPN)
+- General linux bioinformatics server, uppsala.mcmaster.ca (Ubuntu, 8 processors, 62 GB memory) (SSH, VPN)

 - Restricted bioinformatics server, Chemical-Genetic DB, tingsryd.mcmaster.ca (SSH, VPN)